angular/angular/adev/src/content/guide/hydration.md

 ### Valid HTML structure

 There are a few cases where if you have a component template that does not have valid HTML structure, this could result in a DOM mismatch error during hydration.
+This mismatch happens because browsers will edit invalid HTML in an attempt to make it usable, for example, by adding in new element end tags when non-nestable elements are found.
+This introduces changes between an SSR generated page and the HTML in the elements tab on Chrome Dev Tools.

 As an example, here are some of the most common cases of this issue.